restic/restic/doc/040_backup.rst

     $ restic -r /srv/restic-repo backup --one-file-system /

-By using the ``--files-from`` option you can read the files you want to backup from a file.
+By using the ``--files-from`` option you can read the files you want to backup from one or more files.
 This is especially useful if a lot of files have to be backed up that are not in the same folder or are maybe pre-filtered by other software.

 For example maybe you want to backup files which have a name that matches a